estelle/flexbox/draft/04_flex_examples.md

 ## Sticky footer

 In chapter ?, we showed a simple mobile example in which the footer would always be glued to the bottom of the page no matter the height of the device.
-Chapter ? provided a more complex example visually, but equally easy to code, in which no matter how tall the browser got, and no matter how little content the main content had, the footer would always be glued to the bottom of the browser.
+Chapter ? provided a visually more complex example that is equally easy to code: no matter how tall the browser got, and no matter how little content the main content had, the footer would always be glued to the bottom of the browser.
 These are called sticky footers.

 ![Figure 1c.
 Sticky header and footer on mobile using Flexbox instead of position fixed](img/1/01_stickyfooter.png)[::LINK::](http://localhost/flexfiles/fixedfooter.html)
 ![Complex page with a sticky footer](images/gold_2.tiff)

 Prior to flexbox being supported, we were able to create sticky footers, but it required hacks, including knowing the height of the footer.
-Flexbox enables creating sticky footers and content based sticky footers.
+Flexbox makes creating sticky footers easy!
 In our first example, the footer always sticks to the bottom of the viewport.
-In our second example the footer will stick to the bottom if the page would otherwise be shorter than the viewport, but moves down off screen, sticking to the bottom of the page, not the viewport, is enough content.
+In our second example the footer will stick to the bottom of the viewport if the page would otherwise be shorter than the viewport, but moves down off screen, sticking to the bottom of the page, not the viewport, if the content is taller than the viewport.

 Both examples contain the same shell: